La Terraza de Solecio Rooftop Bar: Quiet Cocktails in Malaga's Old Town

 Seating options:

-- Comfortable loungers for relaxed afternoons
+• Comfortable loungers for slow afternoons

 How to Make a Reservation